 Sometimes, especially when coming off of a bad relationship, a straight female will want to vent about what absolute bastards men are.
 They have been wronged and need a sympathetic shoulder to cry on.
 A lesbian girlfriend can listen to her story, empathize (she doesn't like men either), and agree with the real feelings her straight girlfriend is having right now.
 The straight girl who vents to another heterosexual girl, especially one who is in a great relationship with a man, may not be able to relate well.

 Here's the thing.
 Lesbian relationships have all of the same challenges, struggles, and heartbreaks the heterosexual relationships have.
 While she's not able to relate to what absolute bastards men are, she has probably experienced what absolute bitches other women can be.
 She's gotten involved in wrong relationships too - with women who have been unfaithful, who were narcissistic, and who have not treated them well.
 With those experiences, lesbian besties can listen critically and provide insights based on them.
 She can help a straight best friend look for a sign that a potential partner may not be all that they seem to be.
 And she can point out mistakes that her straight bestie may be making.
-Likewise, the straight woman can do the same for her lesbian best friend.
+Likewise, a straight woman can do the same for her lesbian best friend.

 A lesbian bestie will be honest about clothing, makeup, and accessorizing.
 Why?
 Because that best friend is not in any "competition" for attention from the male sex.